-*Note these sample budgets include an allocation for DEI Consultant Work to assist in the development and implementation of Compensation structure for CBOs and under-resourced organizations to directly participate as CAEECC Members.
+*Note these sample budgets include an allocation for JEDI Consultant Work to assist in the development and implementation of Compensation structure for CBOs and under-resourced organizations to directly participate as CAEECC Members.
 Expenses to be compensated at Standard State of CA Per Diem Rates.

 Examine the stipend model for the Solar on Multi-Family Affordable Housing (SOMAH) Advisory Council: